 This discourages many researchers and compels them to leave basic scientific research.
 Cutting $1.6 billion from the NIH’s budget threatened about 700 clinical trials and research in 2013.
 One clinical trial can serve as a life-saver for many lives, and stopping it means sucking lives out of them.
 (Wafik, 2013)

 - Low-Risk Investments Favored

 Competition in biomedical science is very healthy for the propagation of novel ideas and results (Bruce, Marc, Shirley & Harold, 2014).
-It was considered good until hyper-competition among the applicants for the sake research funding overpowered the actual cause of research.
-Investigators nowadays concentrate more on how to write an application rather on their researches.
+It was considered good until hyper-competition among the applicants for the sake of research funding overpowered the actual cause of research.
+Investigators nowadays concentrate more on how to write an application rather than on their research.

 - Lack of Experienced Peer Reviewers

-- More Attention is Given to the Way of Grant Application Writing Than on the Research
+- More Attention is Given to the Way of Grant Application Writing Than to the Research

 The success rate of application acceptance has decreased considerably, from 31% to 20.2% in the last sixteen years.
 Half of the researcher’s time gets wasted on writing their applications, which is alarming.
 (Ronald, 2015)